heiswayi/heiswayi.nrird.com/_posts/2015-08-11-experiment-with-ai-chatbot-app-development.md

 ### The boring story and AI chatbot development in mIRC

-The first chatbot program I created is using [mIRC](http://www.mirc.com/) scripting.
-Back in 2004 - 2007, I had used mIRC program to connect to [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) network and started chatting with other people.
+The first chatbot program I ever created is using [mIRC](http://www.mirc.com/) scripting.
+Back in 2004 - 2007, I used mIRC program to connect to [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) network and started chatting with other people.
 However, other than just for chatting, mIRC has a powerful scripting language which we called it 'remote'.
 From there, I had been exploring and writing my own mIRC script.
 There are many things we can do with the scripting.
 People started writing the script to protect the chat room (IRC channel) from user spamming (we called it 'channel flooding'), creating music player, hosting a quiz bot in the IRC channel and many more.

-But for user like me, I play 'revenge' - a scripting battle to test who writes the best, powerful script - by _kicking_ each other from the IRC channel.
+But for user like me, I played 'revenge' - a scripting battle to test who writes the best, powerful script - by _kicking_ each other from the IRC channel.
 After some time, things get boring and I started bulding a chatbot.
-I had a dream to make my IRC chatbot intelligence enough, but due to scripting skill constraint, I was not able to create proper AI chatbot.
-What I can do is I created my chatbot using direct input-output response method by matching certain keywords in the input.
+I had a dream to make my IRC chatbot intelligence enough, but due to lack of scripting skills, I was not able to create proper AI chatbot.
+What I can do was I created my chatbot using direct input-output response method by matching certain keywords in the input.
 Almost the same concept used to create the quiz bot.
 At the end, it was good enough for me as my chatbot can do "simple conversation" with the users in the IRC channel.
 Good enough to keep the channel from silence.
 To be advanced, my chatbot also can play 'revenge' and retrieve certain commands from me to execute certain tasks.

-Here are my legacy mIRC scripts I built.
-No chatbot feature, just to share for the sake of some 'sweet' memories I had:
+Here are my legacy mIRC scripts I built and successfuly backed up.
+No chatbot feature inside, just to share for the sake of the legacy 'sweet' memories I had:
 - [Dino IRC Script (Final Dev)](https://drive.google.com/open?id=0B7VfNqY3LHBXaUQ2cDJxNENiS1U)
 - [Nikotin3](https://drive.google.com/open?id=0B7VfNqY3LHBXaUNyWjh5WTE4Q1E)
 - [WarLord](https://drive.google.com/open?id=0B7VfNqY3LHBXeWcwTGMtVmFoNUk)

 ### Developing AI chatbot using .NET Framework and SQLite database

 After few years passed, this "AI chatbot" thing came back into my mind.
-As this time, I had tried to develop them using .NET C# and SQLite as its database.
+As this time, I tried to develop them using .NET C# and SQLite as its database.
 I used SQLite to save each possible input and output responses, so whenever the application received input that is matched, the application will immediately respond with possible outputs.
 Quite basic, no framework involved and not really "AI".
 Below are the screenshots how the application is looked like:

 [![WAYI v1](http://i.imgur.com/F1n1W0N.png)](http://i.imgur.com/F1n1W0N.png)